yetulaxman/linux-2/_tutorials/nextflow_tutorial.md

 Copy all nextflow report and visualisation files from working directory (i.e., .html, .dot and .txt files) to home directory to view them from your local browser.

 ```
+mkdir -p $HOME/nextflow_output
-cp *.html *.dot *.txt > $HOME/
+cp *.html *.dot *.txt *.pdf  $HOME/nextflow_output
 ```

 One has to open a port on Puhti login node to access files on your Puhti home directory from your local computer via browser.
-In this course, every participant should have a *unique port number* opened on Puhti login node.
-Open a new terminal on your local machine and replace *$port* value with some random number (e.g., a number between 5000 and 9000) before executing the following command:
+In this course, every participant should have a *unique port number* opened on Puhti login node. **Open a new terminal** on your local machine and replace *$port* value with some random number (e.g., a number between 5000 and 9000) before executing the following command:

 ```
-ssh -L $port:localhost:$port <your_csc_username>puhti.csc.fi  # e.g., with port number: 7077
+ssh -L $port:localhost:$port <your_csc_username>@puhti.csc.fi  # e.g., with port number: 7077
-                                                              # ssh -L 7077:localhost:7077 <username>puhti.csc.fi
+                                                              # ssh -L 7077:localhost:7077 <username>@puhti.csc.fi
 ```
 and then run the following command (also use the same port value that you have slected before) on the login node:
 ```